Yoga Pigeon Pose

 Then try to do this same action with the hands off of the floor.
 Now you have to use the muscles of the front leg to lift the pelvis.
 Lean your ribcage to the left and as you do so use your outer hip muscles to press the front knee down into the floor.
 Press down with enough pressure to lift your front leg hip.
 Then see if you can slowly lower the hip back down.

 See if you can find the balance point.
 Lean your ribcage just far enough that you can easily use you leg to help lift your pelvis.
 Once you've lifted the pelvis try to make both sides of the pelvis level.
 Also, reach the rear leg backwards and point the back knee down.
 If using a mat make the back leg parallel to the long edge of your yoga mat.

-To give your pelvis room to sink back and down focus on pushing your back leg rearwards.
-Reach your rear most foot back.
+To give your pelvis room to sink back and down first focus on reaching your back leg rearwards.
+Push your rear most foot back.

 Once you are able to maintain a stable foundation in upright pigeon pose you can experiment with taking the hands off of the floor and keeping them lifted.
 You can then add any of the following shoulder flexibility stretches.

 Published: 2012 02 03